mark8m/course-docs/docs/marking-rubrics.md

 * Sufficient progress has been made (as planned in the previous sprint)
 * GitHub repo is well organized, using the best practices
+    * One branch for each sprint with sub-branches for features (not for team members).
+    * Feature branches must be based on GitHub issues related to the feature.
+    * Never merging directly but rather creating pull requests with comments and having the commit's content reviewed by another team member.
+Branch protection rules must be set up on the sooner side.
+    * Pull requests from sprint branches to main (or master) must be reviewed by the scrum master before being merged at the end of the sprint.
+    * All releases must be based on the main branch.
+    * Issues must be maintained well with tags and closed whenever they're complete.
 * Code is well structured and organized
 * Code is well written and efficient
 * Comments consistent is useful